The Bunzl Blog

 A recent ULS report showed that plastic bags generate 39% less greenhouse gas emissions than uncomposted paper bags and 68% less greenhouse gas emissions than composted paper bags.

 Plastic bags consume less than 6% of the water needed to make paper bags.
 It takes 1,004 gallons of water to produce 1,000 paper bags and 58 gallons of water to produce 1,500 plastic bags.
+Plastic packaging is also lightweight and flexible, which can mean a lighter footprint in transit.

 Cons of Plastic Packaging on the Environment